10 years and 100,000 volunteers: Improving Australian Stroke Care

 In addition to informing clinical care standards, data is also used in vital stroke care research including the Florey Institute’s work into understanding risk factors for stroke, effect of exercise on recovery post-stroke and other studies.

-Most recently, the Australian Stroke Clinical Registry has been monitoring consequences to stroke care caused by the COVID-19 pandemic.
+Most recently, the Australian Stroke Clinical Registry has been monitoring the consequences to stroke care caused by the COVID-19 pandemic.

 Preliminary analysis from a survey, in which 54 hospitals from six states and the ACT responded, found people were presenting less often to hospital for suspected episodes of stroke, particularly if they had experienced minor stroke or transient symptoms.
 Additionally, the survey highlighted reports of stroke units being reduced in size or moved and specialist staff deployed to other duties.